 - how Peek Solutions can be used to power school and community eye health programmes

 The course programme will look at survey methodologies and strategies for control of the major eye health related diseases.

 This four-day course is intended for ophthalmologists, optometrists, ophthalmic nurses and programme managers interested in strategies to reduce the unmet need leading to vision impairment with an emphasis on low and middle-income settings.

 The course will be taught online by staff of the International Centre for Eye Health in the School’s Faculty of Infectious & Tropical Diseases, with experience of workshop delivery in community eye health in many parts of the world.

 The course is interactive with plenty of participation and group work between lecturers and students to ensure you get a “seminar” type experience.

 To get the most out of the course it is important that you join via a laptop or desktop computer; if this is not possible a tablet (iPad, Microsoft or Android based tablet) can be used as an alternative, provided you are able to download use the the “Zoom” conferencing app.
 We do NOT recommend that you take the course using a smartphone.

 Assoc Prof Andrew Bastawrous and Prof Allen Foster

 There is no formal assessment but at the conclusion of the course, a certificate of attendance will be provided.

-This course has been awarded 26 CPD points from the Royal College of Ophthalmologists.
-The course has also been approved for 28 CET points from the General Optical Council (UK) for optometrists.
+This course has applied for 26 CPD points from the Royal College of Ophthalmologists.
+The course has also applied for 28 CET points from the General Optical Council (UK) for Optometrists.